Testing a Forex Broker’s Trading Environment Effectively

 7.2 Execution and Fees

-8. Security and Safety Measures
+8. Security Measures and Safety Protocols

-8.1 Data Protection
+8.1 Data Protection Strategies

-8.2 Fund Segregation
+8.2 Segregation of Client Funds

 8.3 Negative Balance Protection